TheOnlySycho/cimedia/README.md

 ![Node](https://github.com/CimediaBot/cimedia/workflows/Node/badge.svg)

 A simple discord music bot powered by discord.js, we use ytdl-core to play the music from YouTube.
-I fyou are going to use our code then you <em>must</em> change Cimedia to your own bot's name.
+If you are going to use our code then you <em>must</em> change Cimedia to your own bot's name.

 ## Commands